 The modern era of wide-spread national and international dragon boat racing can be said to have started in the early 80’s in Great Britain, and in 1986 in North America with a demonstration race that took place at the Expo 86 World’s Fair, in False Creek … which was won by the first FCRCC men’s dragon boat team!

 Since then, members of FCRCC have represented Canada on many occasions internationally.
 The False Creek Women’s team was the best in the world for many years – and is still today counted among the best teams anywhere.
 Most recently, at the 2009 International Dragon Boat Federation World Championships held in Prague, Czechoslovakia, a Team Canada crew, coached by FCRCC’s High Performance Coach Kamini Jain and with many crew members from FCRCC, won the Gold medal in the top mixed-gender category race, Premier Mixed 500 metres.
 Many FCRCC members were on crews racing in other age/gender categories at Prague, too, winning many more medals for Canada.
-Many FCRCC teams also won medals at the more recent 2014 Club Crew World Championships in Ravenna, Italy.
+Many FCRCC teams also won medals at the more recent 2014 Club Crew World Championships in Ravenna, Italy, 2016 Club Crew World Championships in Adelaide, Australia and we have our Dreadnought team racing in the Premier division and our Senior C teams racing in Hungary in 2018.